triton-inference-server/server/docs/client.rst

 You can now access the files from /tmp on the host system.
 To run the C++ examples you must install some dependencies on your host system::

-  $ apt-get install curl libcurl3-dev libopencv-dev libopencv-core-dev python-pil
+  $ apt-get install curl libcurl3-dev libopencv-dev libopencv-core-dev

 To run the Python examples you will need to additionally install the client whl file and some other dependencies::

   $ apt-get install python3 python3-pip
-  $ pip3 install --user --upgrade tensorrtserver-*.whl pillow
+  $ pip3 install --user --upgrade tensorrtserver-*.whl numpy pillow

 .. build-client-end-marker-do-not-remove